-We received new requirements for our Tour of Heroes application:
+There are new requirements for the Tour of Heroes app:

 - Add a Dashboard view.

-- Navigate between the Heroes and Dashboard views.
+- Add the ability to navigate between the Heroes and Dashboard views.

-- Clicking on a hero in either view navigates to a detail view of the selected hero.
+- When users click a hero name in either view, navigate to a detail view of the selected hero.

-- Clicking a deep link in an email opens the detail view for a particular hero.
+- When users click a deep link in an email, open the detail view for a particular hero.

-When we’re done, users will be able to navigate the app like this:
+When you’re done, users will be able to navigate the app like this:

 To see the URL changes in the browser address bar of the live example, open it again in the Plunker editor by clicking the icon in the upper right, then pop out the preview window by clicking the blue 'X' button in the upper right corner.